easets/service-template/docs/README.md

 ```

 A default favicon can be setup as well by putting a file named `favicon.ico` at the root of the project.

+You should then update the package.json with values as you see fit

 ## Dev Dependencies